Seryozha95/Sorting-algorithms/README.md

 # Sorting-algorithms
 There are provided sorting algorithms in Java and C++
-## Implemenyed the folloowing algorithms
+- Implemented the folloowing algorithms
-- Bubble
+-- Bubble
-- Insert
+-- Insert
-- Shell
+-- Shell